Annotation Lab is now the NLP Lab – the Free No-Code AI by John Snow Labs

 It is often the case that relevant domain knowledge is available in databases, taxonomies, lists, or dictionaries.
 For instance, in tourism, we can reference lists of places, restaurants, hotels, events, etc. In healthcare, taxonomies of diseases, symptoms, procedures are used extensively, while in the pharma domain, experts often refer to lists of drugs or active substances.
 In the Food area, many such resources exist and cover fruits, vegetables, spices, meat types, to name a few relevant entities.

 How can one take advantage of all that data and use it for speeding up the manual annotation process for NER model training?
-That’s easy: using Annotation Lab Rules powered by Spark NLP for Healthcare.
+That’s easy: using Annotation Lab Rules powered by Spark Healthcare NLP.
 All you need to do is create a new rule, name it to reflect the target entity, load a csv dictionary and save it.
 Now, this rule is available to use in any project and can be applied to pre-annotate your documents as shown below:

 For this blog post, I used open data from Kaggle – Food Recipe, a dataset containing different salad recipes, and compiled several dictionaries from Wikipedia.
 The dictionaries used for this example are available on this Git repo.
 On the same repository, I have published the training datasets – 200 ready to import food recipes.